spywhere/plug.nvim/README.md

 for `:PlugUpgrade`.
 So when you run `:PlugUpgrade`, it will perform both plug.nvim and vim-plug upgrade automatically.

-To manually upgrade only plug.nvim, use `:call PlugUpgrade()` instead.

-To manually upgrade only vim-plug, use `: PlugUpgrade` instead.
+To manually upgrade only vim-plug in this case, use `: PlugUpgrade`.

 ## Extensions